+Where there are periphery turbines with smaller spacings than in the internal array, this will affect layout decisions for any possible future adjacent sites.
+The definition of ‘adjacent’, as used in this section, will be assessed on a case-by-case basis.

-Each OREI layout design will be assessed on a case-by-case basis and once agreed formal acceptance will be provided by both MCA’s Navigation Safety Branch and Maritime Operations Branch.
+Each OREI layout design will be assessed on a case-by-case basis and once agreed formal acceptance will be provided by both MCA’s Navigation Safety Branch and HMCG Policy & Standards Branch.

-It should also be determined whether:

-The structures could block or hinder the view of other vessels under way on any route.

-The structures could block or hinder the view of the coastline or of any other navigational feature such as aids to navigation, landmarks, promontories, etc.

-In both cases, the impact must form part of the risk assessment.

-8.3 Marine Navigational Marking
+6.3 Marine Navigational Marking